-Using the Expensify card, you can use Smart Limits to control how much each unaccounted spend cardholder can incur at a time.
+Using the Expensify Visa® Commercial Card, you can use Smart Limits to control how much unaccounted spend a cardholder can incur at a time.

 Setting a $1,000 Smart Limit will mean that a card can have up to $1,000 of unreported, Open or Processing expenses at a time.
 Setting a $0 Smart Limit on a card will mean that the card can’t be used.

-You can also make sure that the cardholder can continue to spend by remembering to approve their card expenses!
+You can also make sure that the cardholder can continue to spend by approving their Unapproved expenses on the Reconcilation tab!
 This will free up more of their limit, and they will be able to continue to use their card.

-This new employee then looks ahead to their next company trip (to bring them further afield, to our office in Melbourne, Australia!) and tries to book flights for $1,800.
+This new employee then tries to book a flights for $1,800 to our London office.
 However, that transaction is declined because it would exceed their remaining Smart Limit of $1,500.

 The next day, their approver reviews their Processing reports, and final approves them.
 Those $8,500 expenses are all now on an Approved report, and no longer count against the Smart Limit.

 That means that this employee can now spend up to $10,000 again!